s0lstiice/Churro-Adapter-Ver2/README.md

 stopping, while selecting checkpoints using generated CER/WER and visual coverage—not validation loss alone.

-## Why CHURRO is autoregressive

-CHURRO inherits Qwen2.5-VL's causal language-model decoder.
-It generates each text token conditioned on the image and preceding tokens.
-This supports variable-length transcription, spelling and punctuation priors, flexible XML structure, and prompt-selected output schemas.
-It also permits premature valid XML closure and silent omission.

-Autoregression cannot be removed with a generation flag.
-A non-autoregressive successor would need a new decoder and new training objective; this LoRA would not be directly compatible.
-The recommended next experiment is a dedicated line/polygon proposer plus a CTC-style line recognizer, optionally using Epoch 19 only for alignment or confidence.
-See [`ARCHITECTURE_ROADMAP.md`](ARCHITECTURE_ROADMAP.md).

 ## Intended use and limitations

 - Use for research and assisted transcription of similar English historical